Salt Gear

 The salt may be rough or jagged, and the lamp may have picked up other substances or contaminants from the air that could be harmful if ingested.
 Licking a Himalayan salt lamp is not a hygienic practice, as the lamp may have been handled by other people or exposed to dust or other contaminants.

 Remember, any salt…Himalayan or otherwise…that is used in cooking will have been processed and deemed safe to eat by the FDA or other food governing board.
 Lamps don’t go through those same tests and protocols because they are not food.
+It is possible that in a salt mine, not all of the deposits are food safe, so the non-food safe areas would be used for non-food products, such as lamp or candle holders.

 Would Licking A Himalayan Salt Lamp Taste Salty?

-Are Salt Lamps Toxic To Dogs?
+Are Salt Lamps Toxic for Pets?

 Can I Use The Salt From My Himalayan Salt Lamp In Food?